Vermont Chefs Talk Maple in the Kitchen

-If maple syrup whets your appetite for pancakes, waffles and other breakfast staples, you’re not alone, but Vermont’s chefs, innkeepers and bartenders have a myriad of other uses for maple.
-We talked to a few Vermont chefs for their favorite ways to use maple, and included some recipes so you can recreate the magic at home.
+If maple syrup whets your appetite for pancakes, waffles and other breakfast staples, you’re not alone, but Vermont's chefs, innkeepers and bartenders have a myriad of other uses for maple.
+Here Vermont chefs share their favorite ways to use maple, and recipes so you can recreate the magic at home.

 Sarah Natvig of Randolph’s Black Krim Tavern says she likes to subvert people’s expectations of maple as a sweetener by countering it with spice.

 “The world of maple is endless!
 I tend to use it as an ‘opposite’ pairing with spicy dishes.
 I use a lot of chilis, so the maple adds a wonderful contrast to the heat,” Natvig said.

 She recommends home chefs branch out by using maple in “vinaigrettes and brine for most proteins, in contrast to a spicy sauce (sambal ginger roasted salmon with maple soy glaze).

 “Maple & creme fraiche or sour cream are really nice together,” Natvig added.

 Matt Corrente of The Arcadian, a fine dining spot in Middlebury, says maple has become an unlikely kitchen staple.